Tensor meson transition form factors in holographic QCD and the muon $g-2$: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:generalTFFs}, we recall the basic formulae for transition form factors of tensor mesons, following the notation of \HS.
-In Sec.~\ref{sec:AdSQCD}, we set up the hard-wall AdS/QCD model used by us and we fix its parameters, which involve only the size of the extra dimension related to the value of the $\rho$ mass, a five-dimensional flavor-gauge theory coupling fixed by matching to OPE of the vector-vector correlation function, and a five-dimensional Newton constant fixed by matching the OPE of the energy-momentum-tensor correlator in $N_f=3$ QCD.
-In Sec.~\ref{sec:hTFF} we derive the holographic result for the tensor meson TFFs and we compare with the experimental data of \cite{Belle:2015oin}, before evaluating in sec.~\ref{sec:amuT} both the $a_\mu^\mathrm{HLBL}$ contribution resulting from the singlet tensor meson as it is naturally present in the model and also when used as a model with refitted masses and two-photon widths to match $f_2(1270)$, $a_2(1320)$, and $f_2'(1525)$.
-The $a_\mu$ contributions are evaluated both with a restriction to the pole term as defined by the dispersive approach in the optimized basis of Ref.~\cite{Hoferichter:2024fsj} and without.
+In sec.~\ref{sec:generalTFFs}, we recall the basic formulae for transition form factors of tensor mesons, following the notation of \HS.
+In sec.~\ref{sec:AdSQCD}, we set up the hard-wall AdS/QCD model used by us and we fix its parameters, which involve only the size of the extra dimension related to the value of the $\rho$ mass, a five-dimensional flavor-gauge theory coupling fixed by matching to OPE of the vector-vector correlation function, and a five-dimensional Newton constant fixed by matching the OPE of the energy-momentum-tensor correlator in $N_f=3$ QCD.
+In sec.~\ref{sec:hTFF} we derive the holographic result for the tensor meson TFFs and compare with the experimental data of \cite{Belle:2015oin}, before evaluating in sec.~\ref{sec:amuT} both the $a_\mu^\mathrm{HLbL}$ contribution resulting from the singlet tensor meson as it is naturally present in the model and also when used as a model with refitted masses and two-photon widths to match $f_2(1270)$, $a_2(1320)$, and $f_2'(1525)$.
+The $a_\mu$ contributions are evaluated both with a restriction to the pole term as defined by the dispersive approach in the optimized basis of ref.~\cite{Hoferichter:2024fsj} and without.
 With the latter we find a quicker convergence to the full sum over excited tensor mesons, avoiding unnaturally large contributions from the first few excited states.
 The infinite sum of tensor contributions is then evaluated by means of the tensor bulk-to-bulk propagator, with which we obtain a nonvanishing contribution to the symmetric longitudinal short-distance limit of the HLbL amplitude.
 From this we fix the normalization of the tensor modes and evaluate the contribution to $a_\mu$ for two alternative schemes, a fit to the leading-order OPE result and one where the asymptotic limit is reached only to 89.4\%, corresponding to a reduced five-dimensional gauge coupling that fits the $\rho$ decay constant $F_\rho$ instead of the OPE result for the vector correlator.
 The resulting contributions to $a_\mu$ are evaluated with a breakup into low, high, and mixed energy regions.
 Appendix \ref{sec:modedecomposition} discusses the decomposition of the holographic TFFs in vector meson modes and their relation to resonance chiral theory \cite{Ecker:1988te,Ecker:1989yg}, as well as how complete vector meson dominance (VMD) is realized in hQCD.
 Full expressions for the HLbL amplitude components are given for single modes and the complete tower in Appendices \ref{appB} and \ref{appC}, respectively.